duncombe/wikis/Notebooks-By-Theme.md

 <a name="theme1"/>
 ### Theme 1: Baseline Assessment
+The Baseline Assessment theme will compile basic summary statistics for each catalog that will be used in the other science themes.
+For example, how many records are loaded in each CSW?
+For each record, assess whether or not service endpoints are present and [identifiable using standard vocabularies](https://github.com/OSGeo/Cat-Interop).

+1. Count the records in each CSW: Theme1.ScenarioA.csw_count.ipynb
+2. Summarize the usage of service endpoint identifiers: Theme1.ScenarioA.service_identifiers.ipynb
+3.
 *  [Examining CSW Endpoints](http://nbviewer.ipython.org/gist/emiliom/7459209) (Emilio Mayorga, 11/15/2013)
 *  [Baseline Assessment of Web Services](https://www.wakari.io/sharing/bundle/hdean/Theme%202_Scenario%20B_Oil%20Tanker%20Spill_Web%20Services%20Count-Copy0)
 *  [Assessment of Model Records](https://www.wakari.io/sharing/bundle/hdean/Test%20Catalogs%20for%20Model%20Outputs)